masculinities and their cultural representations

 Raquel Medina worked as Assistant Professor (1994-2000) and then Associate Professor of Spanish (2000-2006) at the University of Massachusetts-Amherst, before joining Aston University as Head of Spanish in 2006.
 She is the author of Cinematic Representations of Alzheimer's Disease (2018, Palgrave), Surrealismo en la poesía española de posguerra (Visor, 1997) and co-editor of Sexualidad y escritura (Anthropos, 2002).
 She has also published numerous articles and book chapters on contemporary Spanish poetry, women writers and cultural studies.
 Her current research focuses on cross-cultural representations of ageing and dementia in film, fiction and non-fiction narrative, and poetry.
 Raquel is the Director of the International Research Network CinemAGEnder, and co-director of Dementia and Culture Network, as well as being elected Executive Director of the European Network in Aging Studies (ENAS) in May 2019.

-Ignacio Ramos is an associate professor in French and comparative literature at the University of Valencia.
+Ignacio Ramos is full professor of French and comparative literature at the University of Valencia.
 His research focuses on contemporary European drama and popular culture.
 He is the author of Oscar Wilde and French Boulevard Theatre (Valencia UP, 2007) and has co-edited a number of volumes on the cultural cross-currents between Britain and France, include Adaptations, Versions and Perversions in Modern British Drama (Cambridge Scholars, 2013) and Curious about France: Visions littéraires victoriennes (Lang, 2015).
 A post-doctoral Fulbright visiting scholar at the Martin E. Seagal Theatre Center at the City University of New York, his research has been published in journals such as Studi Francesi, Revue de Littérature Comparée, Romantisme, Cahiers Victoriens et Édouradiens, Nineteenth-Century Prose, Épistolaire, Coup de Théâtre, Atlantis, Revue des Sciences Humaines and Journal of Postcolonial Writing.
 He is the team leader of a research project funded by the Spanish Ministry of Education titled "French Sources of Victorian British Drama: Adaptation, Theatre Industry and Cultural Imperialism" and is currently editing Eugène Labiche's Théâtre complet for Classiques Garnier as well as a special issue of Studies in Theatre and Performance on real animals on the stage.

 Barbara Ratzenböck is a senior lecturer and a Ph.D. candidate at the Center for Inter-American Studies at the University of Graz.
 Her Ph.D. project focuses on women aged 60+ and their use of ICTs in everyday life.
 She has also been actively involved in the international research project ACT: Ageing-Communication-Technologies based at Concordia University.
 In addition to her research interests in aging studies and the sociology of art and literature, she is also passionate about facilitating interdisciplinary learning experiences.
 Serving as an academic co-director of the Graz International Summer School Seggau (GUSEGG) and a founding member of the student-led Ph.D. platform Evidence & Imagination at the University of Graz, she supports interculturla exchange among international students and researchers in the humanities and social sciences.